mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/gce/index.md

 ### Custom `terraform-dcos` variables

 The default variables are tracked in the [variables.tf](https://github.com/dcos/terraform-dcos/blob/master/gcp/variables.tf) file.
-This file can be overwritten during updates when you may run `terraform get --update` when you want to fetch new releases of DC/OS to upgrade to.
-Therefore, it is best to use the [desired_cluster_profile.tfvars](https://github.com/dcos/terraform-dcos/blob/master/gcp/desired_cluster_profile.tfvars.example) and set your custom terraform and DC/OS flags there.
-This way you can keep track of a single file that you can use to manage the lifecycle of your cluster.
+However, if you run `terraform get --updates` when you want to fetch new releases of DC/OS upgrade to, this file may get overwritten.
+Therefore, it is best to use the [desired_cluster_profile.tfvars](https://github.com/dcos/terraform-dcos/blob/master/gcp/desired_cluster_profile.tfvars.example) and set your custom Terraform and DC/OS flags there.
+This way you can keep track of a single file that you can use to manage hroughout the lifecycle of your cluster.

-For a list of supported operating systems for this repo, see the ones that DC/OS recommends [here](https://docs.mesosphere.com/1.10/installing/oss/custom/system-requirements/).
+For a list of supported operating systems for this repository, see the ones that DC/OS recommends [here](https://docs.mesosphere.com/1.10/installing/oss/custom/system-requirements/).
 You can find the list that Terraform supports [here](http://github.com/bernadinm/tf_dcos_core).

 To apply the configuration file, run the following command: